-A photo-identification card is recommended of all students who take courses on campus, except students who enroll in fee-based courses offered by Community Services.
-The card is to be carried by the student at all times while on campus.
+A photo-identification card is recommended for all students, except students who enroll in fee-based courses offered by Community Services.
+Students should carry their card while on campus.
 The fee of \$5.00 is payable at registration and allows the bearer to use the card during nine consecutive semesters of attendance.
 The card must be validated each semester upon presenting proof of registration.
+Students with a validated ID card are eligible for off-campus student discounts.
 There is no charge for the validation.
-Student ID cards may be obtained in the Student Development Office, Room 1425/1426 (Bldg.
+Student ID cards may be obtained in the Student Life Office, Room 1425/1426 (Bldg.
 1400).